Ice Hockey in Harlem: Today

-Now in its third decade, Ice Hockey in Harlem has become a widely recognized and highly respected name throughout the hockey community.
-It has also served as the model for numerous successful programs throughout the country.
-For nearly two decades now, Ice Hockey in Harlem has helped thousands of needy youngsters learn a sport that would otherwise be financially unavailable to them.
+Now in its third decade, Ice Hockey in Harlem has become well known throughout the hockey community.
+It has also served as the model for numerous programs throughout the country.
+For the past two decades, Ice Hockey in Harlem has helped children learn to play hockey regardless of their economic background.
 More importantly, through its educational and community service components, IHIH has given its participants the tools to succeed in their schools and as solid citizens in their communities.

 Hockey programs

 On-Ice Programming takes place three nights per week and Saturdays at Lasker Rink in Northern Central Park.
 Students normally spend a minimum of one and a half hours on ice each week.
 The hockey program is broken out into an introductory hockey program for beginners and advanced sessions by age groups as approved by USA Hockey.

-The Learn to Skate/Learn to Play program is for children between the ages of 4 and 12 who are just getting started.
+The Learn to Skate/Learn to Play program is for children between the ages of 4 and 12 who are getting started.
 They are provided with hockey equipment and ice skates and begin the process of getting comfortable on the ice and learning the rules of the game.
 This is where they begin to build confidence and an appreciation for the game and their coaches.

 Age specific on ice activities are for students from 4–18 years old include skills development sessions and game setting scrimmages.
 Eventually students take part in intramural scrimmages to begin gaining in-game experience and then home and travel exhibition games against teams from the local New York City and Westchester community, New Jersey and Connecticut.